samboy/ChessVariantResearch/Congo/README.md

   turn is removed from play.
-* “wading” in the deep river does not keep a piece alive: A non-crocodile piece can move in the deep river, but if they were in the deep river last turn are are in the deep river this turn, they will be removed from play after moving.
+* “wading” in the deep river does not keep a piece alive: A non-crocodile piece can move in the deep river, but if they were in the deep river last turn and are in the deep river this turn, they will be removed from play after moving.
 * A non-crocodile piece which was in the deep part of the river last turn may move to capture another piece in the deep river this turn, but